 In 2015, the museum began Beyond Documentary, a three year project supported by the Heritage Lottery Fund.
 This project has allowed us to expand the museum’s photography collection by collecting images which push the boundaries of traditional photography.
-Curator Francis Marshall takes us through some of these acquisitions, now on display in our galleries.
+Curator Francis Marshall takes us through some of these acquisitions.

 The Museum of London has been collecting and displaying photographs since its creation.
 The collection’s roots lie in the photographs acquired from 1912 onward by its precursor, the London Museum, and images acquired in the early 1970's for the museum’s new home at London Wall.